Do You Need an Assault and Battery Defense Attorney?

 A related charge is “assault with force likely to cause great bodily injury,” both charges are covered under California Penal Code 245, the statute dealing with assault with a deadly weapon or an assault likely to cause great bodily injury.

-We help with all types of assault and battery accusations
+We help with all types of assault and battery charges

 Attorney William C. Makler is experienced in cases involving the above charges, and cases of domestic battery.
-His skilled and careful representation has helped people overcome restraining orders, lessen punishments, and the dismissal of charges.
-It is usually unwise to deal with the police on your own; let Attorney William C. Makler guide you through the complex legal process.
+His skilled and careful representation has helped people overcome restraining orders, lessen punishments, and even resulted in the dismissal of charges.
+It is usually unwise to deal with the police on your own; let attorney William C. Makler guide you through the complex legal process.

 Call us now at (805) 892-4922 for a free, no obligation, consultation.
 Or, if you prefer it, you may fill in your contact information and a description of what criminal legal problem you may need help with in the contact form to the right and Mr. Makler will get back to you as soon as possible and frequently within a few minutes.
 Our offices are conveniently located near the Superior Court building.